How the pandemic has influenced CISO thinking?

 A savior seems to have emerged in the form of the Zero Trust model and organizations have been quick to take notice and starting to adapt to this model.
 Zero Trust isn’t new, but has certainly gained visibility in the current climate.
 As the name suggests, the zero-trust model is an approach that relies on confirming identity at all times for any transaction.
 Any attempt at access is, by default, viewed as a breach and it trusts no network, device or user – unless correctly authenticated.

-The principle simply means that every user gets access to only what they need and only for time they need it to get the work done.
-Some ways to ensure this is to track and secure every privileged account, implementing access controls, record the movement of privileged activity and to operationalize all the privileged tasks to reduce the job for IT admins.
+The principle simply means that every user gets access to only what they need and only for the time they need it to get the work done.
+Some ways to ensure this are to track and secure every privileged account, implementing access controls, record the movement of a privileged activity, and operationalize all the privileged tasks to reduce the job for IT admins.

 A recent survey that Microsoft undertook showed CISO’s changing priorities as the pandemic took over the world.
 Endpoint data protection is now the top priority in CISO’s minds, tied for first place with multi-factor authentication solutions.

 But data being backed up needs to be safe both during transfer and at rest.
 Using secure transfer protocols like https, TLS 1.2 and strong ciphers are critical.
 Data at rest in the backup vault should be protected with world-class encryption.